Thinkific Review – Is This The Best Online Course Platform?

 2. Kajabi

 This is a popular alternative to Thinkific.
-They also have some great features but there are caps on how many students you can have on each plan and limited number of products.
+They also have some great features but there are caps on how many students you can have on each plan and a limited number of products.
 These are unlimited on Thinkific.

 Kajabi does have 0% transaction fees which is a plus.
-You can join with a 14 day free trial before upgrading to one of their three plans.
+You can join with a 14-day free trial before upgrading to one of their three plans.
 All three Kajabi plans are more expensive than Thinkific plans.

 3. Podia

 This platform has three paid plans which seem slightly cheaper than comparable Thinkific plans.
-On each plan you can create unlimited products and have unlimited customers and contacts.
+On each plan, you can create unlimited products and have unlimited customers and contacts.

 4. Learnworlds

-Learnworlds lets you start with a 30 day free trial without having to submit your credit card details.
+Learnworlds lets you start with a 30-day free trial without having to submit your credit card details.
 You can get a free trial on any paid plan but keep in mind that there is no free plan when the trial is over.

 5. Mighty Networks

 Mighty Networks is more of a community builder which you can use to build a community around something existing like a YouTube channel.
-However they also have robust course building and membership site capabilities.
+However, they also have robust course-building and membership site capabilities.

 Final Words